1) there are no moral actions (no good, evil, right or wrong)

 ENLIGHTENMENT AND MORAL RELATIVISM

-Beyond the survival of the species humans have other moral aims.
+Beyond the survival of the species, humans have other moral aims.
 One example is the goal of enlightenment found which like emotivism is related to moral relativism and does not require the principle of universalizability to be consistent.

 Buddhist ethics, then, is relative to each and every one of us as far as gaining enlightenment is concerned and normative ethics needs to determine under what conditions one can become enlightened.
 The Buddha was clearly a very sensitive person who was disturbed by high-beds, politics, and idle gossip (see appendix IV) and many other things, but it doesn't follow that everyone is equally sensitive and will need to do the very same thing to achieve enlightenment.
 The path to enlightenment an empirical question as Buddha pointed out when he said, "you should not accept the teachings through tradition, speculative reasoning, personal preferences, what one thinks should be true, or respect for a particular teacher" but rather you must "know for yourself" that these states are conducive to harm and suffering (A.1.118-93).

-And since the astute practices of Buddhists monks is not the only way to enlightenment one must ask which way is the best way for me.
-It might even be that that some people can break all the precepts, join the army, eat meat, drink wine for their whole life and yet reach enlightenment whereas a bad conscience could cause another to hell for sleeping on a high-bed.
-After all it all depends on how disturbed about the suffering caused by the wars and high-furniture.
+And since the astute practices of Buddhists monks are not the only way to enlightenment one must ask which way is the best way for me.
+It might even be that some people can break all the precepts, join the army, eat meat, drink wine for their whole life and yet reach enlightenment whereas a bad conscience could cause another to hell for sleeping on a high-bed.
+After all, it all depends on how disturbed about the suffering caused by the wars and high-furniture.
 Put like this then normative ethics becomes an empirical question about what course of action causes people to become enlightened.

 Therefore, following Buddhism and assuming that enlightenment is the highest good the question becomes what I need to do, or refrain from doing to become enlightened?
 There is no requirement in Buddhism for one’s moral actions to be universal but rather one is required to save not just themselves but all beings (human and non-human) and the whole of ethics becomes an empirical question based on gaining enlightenment for oneself and all other living beings.

 Despite much of the Buddhist tradition holding a type of nominalism that asserts there is no right, wrong, good and evil existing independently of our thoughts and feelings it is right to say that our actions have moral consequences.
 This seeming contradiction rests on that fact that we have moral goals such as getting on on society, being good citizens, good parents, good children, and becoming enlightened and so on which are guided by moral actions and their real consequences.
 For example, although it is not a moral law of the universe that playing loud music all night is wrong in itself it could nevertheless be wrong if we have the moral goal of getting on with our neighbours (Ok, that example assumes you have neighbours, and you didn’t invite them to the party, etc, etc, etc, but you get the point).
-To keep with this example of the neighbors then being moral is about knowing your neighbors and arranging your business such that you get along with them.
+To keep with this example of the neighbours then being moral is about knowing your neighbours and arranging your business such that you get along with them.
 There is no list of ten commandments or noble-eightfold path that every neighbour needs to follow to be a ‘good-neighbour.’
 The key to being good is individual and depends on many things (your house, your neighbours, etc).

 APPENDIX I: NATURAL LAW